Bluetooth-Compose/Bluetooth-Compose/README.md

 - You will immediately see what Bluetooth-Compose does, and why it is important ~ not just to you, but to reducing the carbon-footprint of every-day devices around you!

-So as an introduction, you may have already seen IKEA's wonderful Augmented Reality app where you can choose a piece of furniture and just point your phone at that empty space in your room where you would like to see see it.
+So as an introduction, you may have already seen IKEA's wonderful Augmented Reality app where you can choose a piece of furniture and just point your phone at that empty space in your room where you would like to see see it, ... say a chair or sofa.

-- *Voila* - you see a sofa augmented into the empty space in your room, and yet what is ironic about this is that IKEA's AR space is **only** useful *when an item <u>doesn't</u> exist* in your room!
+- *Voila* - you see that sofa or chair augmented into the empty space in your room, and yet what is ironic about this is that IKEA's AR space is **only** useful *when an item <u>doesn't</u> exist* in your room!

 Well Bluetooth-Compose turns that concept on it's head by being useful when something DOES exist in your room.